himotoyoshi/carray/guides/users/03_elementwise.md

 ```

 The scalar's type widens the result: a float scalar promotes the whole result
-to floating point.
-(See "Mixed-type arithmetic" below.)
+to floating point, as "Data type promotion" below sets out.

 The operators have named equivalents — `add`, `sub`, `mul`, `div`, `mod`,
 `pow` — so `a + 1` and `a.add(1)` are the same: